Torbatti/aryabakh/content/fanavari.md

 - [ ] What's a Memory Allocator Anyway? - Benjamin Feng
 - [ ] Solving Common Pointer Conundrums - Loris Cro
 - [ ] ~ "Papers I Have Loved" by Casey Muratori
-- [ ] ~ gingerBill – Tools of the Trade – BSC 2025
 - [ ] ~ Keynote: Safety and Security: The Future of C and C++ - Robert Seacord. - NDC TechTown 2023
 - [ ] Through the Fire and the Flames - Jon Gjengset | EuroRust 2024
 - [ ] ~ "The ZFS filesystem" - Philip Paeps (LCA 2020)